cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 I have strong mathematical foundation, and good programming skills in Python and C++ coupled, with competent bash and Linux tinkering skills.
 I have studied recently relevant courses such as Big Data Platforms, where core concepts of HPC are discussed, such as the architectures of supercomputers and their performance.
 I am also studying Programming Parallel Computers, which is about optimizing C++ code to run parallelly, multi-threaded or on GPUs, using OpenMP and CUDA.

-I am interested in computational mathematics and numerical methods, f.e. solving ~100 problems in project Euler and doing other hobby projects in the same spirit.
+I am interested in computational mathematics and numerical methods, e.g. solving ~100 problems in project Euler and doing other hobby projects in the same spirit.
 I was born in Salamanca, Spain.
 I moved to Finland on 2020 to study what I enjoy the most, luckily the full degree was available in English.
 Most of my university friends are somehow international, which has been culturally eye-opening.
 I learned some Finnish during these years.
 Some things I often enjoy are puzzles and games, but also playing the French horn and doing sports, mainly ice skating and tennis.

 ### Mr. Timo Mäkelä